krakend/playground-enterprise/README.md

 If you have any questions or doubts, you can find our support resources at [https://www.krakend.io/support/](https://www.krakend.io/support/)

 **Interested in a demo or a trial license of KrakenD Enterprise?** [Write us »](https://www.krakend.io/enterprise/#contact-sales)

+---

+_Note: if you're looking for the KrakenD Community Edition Playground, you'll find it here: https://github.com/krakendio/krakend-playground_